-The Networked Robotics NTMS4 (Network Telemetry Monitoring System) is a network device that is designed to collect data from diverse data sources.
-Most commonly these are environmental data sources such as the temperatures from ultracold (-80°C) freezers, liquid nitrogen freezers, standard freezers, refrigerators, cold boxes, incubators, or rooms via either direct data connections to those types of instruments (In effect data is collected indirectly from the instruments own sensors) or via Networked Robotics' proprietary sensors.
+The Networked Robotics NTMS4 series (Network Telemetry Monitoring System) are network devices that are designed to collect data from diverse data sources.
+Most commonly these are environmental data sources such as the temperatures from ultracold (-80°C) freezers, liquid nitrogen freezers, standard freezers, refrigerators, cold boxes, incubators, or rooms via either direct data connections to those types of instruments (In effect data is collected indirectly from the instrument's own sensors) or via Networked Robotics' proprietary sensors.